cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/06_identity_integration.md

     - Firewall configuration
     - Groups
     - Valid till
+    - Description

+Check out the [Access Management](/access_management/#access-card-templates) chapter if you need more information about the Access Card Template.

 {: .note }
 >__Replicating groups and users__ from Azure AD into Shieldoo Secure Network can be done in two ways: